polyfy/polylith/readme.md

 Not surprisingly, it's just as simple and fun!

-This project uses Polylith itself to structure the code and the `poly` tool to visualize it, e.g.:
+This repository uses Polylith itself to structure the code and the `poly` tool for visualization of the workspace, e.g.:

 <img src="images/polylith-info-deps-libs.png" width="100%" alt="Polylith examples">